davidwarne/CTCombine/README.txt

 # Summary
 #---------

-  Combining files in the EGSPhant format.

-  Currently, version 0.11
+  Rotates Dicom data as indicated a desired angle about a desired isocentre.
+  Voxelises data and appends EPID data to the file.

   Features:

+    From Version 0.12 -
+        -Reads DICOM data, and converts to .egsphant using voxel sizes and coordinate limts specified in .inp file -Rotates the data to a geometrically equivalent orientaion for a new gantry angle (as an input) -Translates the isocentre to 0,0,0 and inverts the y axis -Adds EPID data to .egsphant as specified from an EPID spec file (see below) -Pads the volume with air to fill in space between EPID and phantom, and along the edges where the EPID extends

+    From Version 0.11 -
-   Will read two (2) egsphant files, combine them and write out.
+        -Will read two (2) egsphant files, combine them and write out.
 No smarts implemented.

-  Changes from 0.1
+    From Version 0.1 -
         - fixed integer writing to a specified number of characters

-# Author
+# Authors
-#--------
+#---------

     Mark Dwyer    ( m2.dwyer@qut.edu.au )
+    David Warne   ( david.warne@qut.edu.au )

 # Institution
 #-------------

- High Performance Computing and Research Support Queensland University of Technology
+    High Preformance Computing and Research Support
+    Queensland University of Technology

 # Licenses
 #----------